 Will I need to purchase or rent scuba gear?No. We have everything you’ll need, and complete scuba gear rental is included in the volunteer fee.
 It may be a good idea to buy your own mask though, just because of the comfort of having a mask that fits really well - but it’s completely up to you.
 As a volunteer you are provided with free rental of brand new and well serviced scuba equipment during your stay.
 A few volunteers, especially those doing a PADI divemaster internship will wish to purchase their own scuba gear.
 Should you wish to purchase scuba gear we’ll be glad to guide you with regards to selection, and you’ll be able to purchase the gear severely discounted through us.

 When can I start?
-How long must or can I stay?MCP operates with continuous enrolment and accept new volunteers every second monday.
-We offer free pick-up service in Dumaguete airport.
-Six to eight weeks is the normal length of volunteer stays, although many stay longer - especially if doing an internship or doing divemaster training.
-We kindly ask all volunteers to stay at least four weeks on the project.
+How long must or can I stay?MCP operates with continuous enrolment and accept new volunteers every second Monday.
+We offer free pick-up service in Dumaguete airport (DGT).
+Six to ten weeks is the normal length of volunteer stays, although many stay longer - especially if doing an internship or doing divemaster training.
+We kindly ask all volunteers to stay at least six weeks on the project.

 How can I help with biological research even though I have little knowledge about it?We make sure that the main part of our research can be carried out by any volunteer, no matter the background.
-We will train you to become a confident diver with good buoyancy, and teach you to identify different species or help you learn whatever work you will be involved with.
-At your first week or after your dive course you will be trained each day.
+We will train you to become a confident diver with good buoyancy, and teach you to identify different species or help you master whatever work you will be involved with.
+After your first week or after your initial dive course you will be trained each day until you are ready to take part in the scientific diving.
+This training typically takes two weeks, although people learn at different speeds.
 We take you out on identification dives in which we show you the different species and on land we will teach you the species with a lot of pictures and explanation of what to look for.
-Depending on how fast a learner you are, you can be part of the research team after a week of practice.
+Depending on how fast a learner you are, you can be part of the research team after two weeks of practice.

 Watts, Volts and WiFiWe've got solar powered WiFi.
 It's pretty fast, but the speed depends on how many volunteers are trying to access it at once.
 You can't count on being able to download large amounts data or use Skype - but it's enough to check your email and see what's going on on Facebook.
 Voltage is 220 V, 60hz (as in the UK, Europe, Australia and most of Asia and Africa).
 Sockets at MCP camp are dual-function and work with both type A (the two round pegs, European style) and C (two flat rods - Asian style)